h2oai/h2ogpt/README.md

 * [Balanced accuracy and size](https://huggingface.co/h2oai/h2ogpt-4096-llama2-13b-chat) on 16-bit with TGI/vLLM using ~45GB/GPU when in use (1xA100)
 * [Smallest or CPU friendly](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML) 32GB system ram or 9GB GPU if full GPU offloading

 **GPU** mode requires CUDA support via torch and transformers.
-A 6.9B (or 12GB) model in 8-bit uses 8GB (or 13GB) of GPU memory.
-8-bit precision, 4-bit precision, and AutoGPTQ can further reduce memory requirements down no more than about 6.5GB when asking a question about your documents (see [low-memory mode](docs/FAQ.md#low-memory-mode)).
+A 7B/13B model in 16-bit uses 14GB/26GB of GPU memory to store the weights (2 bytes per weight).
+Compression such as 4-bit precision (bitsandbytes, AWQ, GPTQ, etc.) can further reduce memory requirements down to less than 6GB when asking a question about your documents (see [low-memory mode](docs/FAQ.md#low-memory-mode)).

 **CPU** mode uses GPT4ALL and LLaMa.cpp, e.g. gpt4all-j, requiring about 14GB of system RAM in typical use.